 Use The Vastu Living Pocket Guide to Good Health, which is based on ayurveda, the India science of wellness and longevity, to determine your mind-body type or dosha.
 Then follow the healthy lifestyle that matches your dosha.
 Learn what foods to eat and to avoid, how to adjust your diet for the seasons, which exercise program is best for you, and how to design a healthy bedroom and workspace.
 The guide has a color-coded format that makes it easy to use, and its laminated surface is extremely durable.
 The pocket guide opens up to 21-inches in length, then easily collapses to a size that fits into your pocket, backpack, handbag.
 Take it when you shop for food, eat out, or head to the gym.

-Coming soon — Vastu article in Yoga Journal (July/August 2020)
+See the recent Vastu article in Yoga Journal (July/August 2020)

 Wall Street Journal